Consciously or unconsciously, the colours that surround us affect our perception of things, our mood and our behaviour on a daily basis.

 There is also a link between the use of colour and customers’ perception of a brand’s personality.

-Using blue for web and marketing :
+Use of blue for web and marketing :

-Using red for web and marketing :
+Use of red for web and marketing :

 Using green for web and marketing:

 Use of yellow for web and marketing :

 Purple is associated with elegance and sophistication.
 It conveys wealth, power and royalty and gives the feeling of being unique.
 It is also a colour that stimulates the mind and invites contemplation.
-Purple should be used with caution, however, as some shades can have the opposite effect and look a little cheap.
+Purple should be used with caution, however, as some shades can have the opposite effect and look a little “cheap”.

 Using purple for web and marketing:

 Vibrant, energetic, friendly and welcoming, orange is a more balanced and less “overwhelming” colour than red.
-It attracts attention, but emits a sense of warmth as opposed to urgency.
+It attracts attention, but rather emits a sense of warmth as opposed to urgency.
 It communicates ambition, enthusiasm and confidence.

-Use of orange for web and marketing:
+Using orange for web and marketing:

-Using pink for the web and marketing:
+Using pink for web and marketing:

 It is impossible to think of the colour pink without thinking of the Barbie doll, which plays the card of a return to childhood, femininity and romanticism.

-Using brown for web and marketing :
+Use of brown for web and marketing :

 Nespresso uses different shades of brown in small touches on its website to create an elegant, natural and cosy experience that stimulates the appetite.

 Using black for web and marketing:

-Dior uses black to signify luxury, to communicate glamour, sophistication and exclusivity.
+Dior uses black to signify luxury, communicate glamour, sophistication and exclusivity.
 Objective: to make people understand that the brand is a serious value.

 Using white for web and marketing:

 The abundant use of white space is a design feature to create an airy experience and a sense of freedom.
 Take for example the most popular site in the world: Google.
-The search engine uses mostly white.
+The search engine uses mainly white.